Summer Internship in Medical Education (SIME)

 Responsibilities

-The summer experience will be divided between a scholarly project in admissions, medical school, residency, or continuing medical education and exposure to principles of medical education.
+The summer experience will be divided between a scholarly project in the medical school and exposure to principles of medical education.
 Students will work under the supervision of a leader in medical education who may be a clinician educator or a PhD educational specialist.

 The Project

 The project will reflect a priority issue within the medical school’s Office of Medical Education (OME).
-The specific projects will be determined through discussions involving the selected students and OME leadership.
+The specific projects will be determined through discussions involving the selected students interests and OME leadership.
 Each student will work on a different initiative.
-Components of the project may include lit review, debriefings, presentation to OME leadership, reflection.
+Components of the project may include literature review, debriefings, presentation to OME leadership, and reflection.

 Medical Education Theory